EpicLukeDev/EpicLukeDev/README.md

 I manage and design Discord Servers.

-I am a certified c++ and c# developer and I am improving my full stack skills I also use Godot and GDScript for game development.
+I am a certified C++ and C# developer, I am improving my full stack skills I also use and support Godot Game Engine and itt's language GDScript for game development.

 💻 I am the owner of: